GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - Case examples must be added once verbs are done.
 - Definiteness
 	- marked with affixes or by a demonstrative
+	- derived from a demonstrative? or from some sort of topicaliser, or a partitive like construction
 	- agrees with gender if there is gender
 		- do the articles take the same gender endings? or a different set, or perhaps the article and gender affixes are blended together
 - Nouns may have negative forms derived with affixation.
 E.g "sorus" "cat" > "sorusne" "that which is not a cat" just likd the prefix non-